Restore Our Republic

 Save the American Dream

 America’s middle class is in bad shape.
 Michigan’s is even worse.
 Between 2000 and 2015, metro Detroit’s population of suburban poor increased by 87 percent.
 This isn’t random.
-Our public officials, putting megacorporations before citizens, sacrificed American jobs to unleash globalization and automation.
+Our public officials continue to get in bed with big business, putting Wall Street before Main Street.
 They should remember: Our government was designed to serve the common good by balancing private and public interests.
-Today’s “republic” seems lightyears from this ideal.
-Despite nearly one fourth of American children living in poverty, our government spends nearly twice as much on corporate welfare than welfare for human beings.

 Stop Crony Capitalism